Capabilities across planning, governance, design, and delivery support.

 Why It Matters

-Use this when legacy complexity is slowing growth, customer experiences are fragmented, or the business needs a credible path from current state to future-state delivery.
+It matters when legacy complexity is slowing progress, customer and operational change need to move together, or the organisation needs a more credible path from current state to future state.

 Typical Outputs